izkluxcvy/tinyap/README.md

 Create SSL certificate if not exists.

-in here create self-signed certificate, but you can use your preferred method, like Let's Encrypt.
+In here create self-signed certificate, but to federate with many servers, getting a certificate signed by CA such as Let's Encrypt is recommended.

 ```sh
 $ openssl genrsa -out server.key 2048